theta360developers/plugin-guide/docs/setup.md

 ### 2.4 Update Gradle

-Although not necessary, I decided to update Gradle.
+Although not necessary, you can update Gradle here.

 ![](img/setup/gradle-update.png)